slubold/oldwebsite/index.md

 ## Research

 I'm interested in statistical network models and their applications in social science.
+I am also interested in MCMC methods, uncertainty quantification, random graphs, and random matrices.

 ## News
 1) November 28, 2019: We submitted "Formal Definitions of Conservative PDFs."